tushar-c/tushar-c.github.io/_posts/2024-10-19-Understanding-Language-:-Transformers.md

 The answer is a little 'trick' that we have developed called **'tokenization'**.
 Understanding this technique is very simple if we think of it in the following manner (we will take the English Language for our purposes):

 1. We take any given word in english.
 We then decide a large number.
-This number is meant to be an approximate total of all the words that our model will ever see.
+This number is meant to be a total of all the words that our model will ever see.
 We call this term the **"vocabulary"**.
 Similarly to our interpretation of the word in everyday life, the **"vocabulary"** is the total words that our model will ever come across.

-2. Now, we create a **"vocabulary-dimensional vector"**.
-This means that if our vocabulary has _1000_words_, then we will create a _1000-dimensional vector_ for each word in our input that we feed to a computer.
+2. Now, for each word in our input, we create a **"vocabulary-dimensional vector"**.
+This means that if our vocabulary has _1000 words_, then we will create a _1000-dimensional vector_ for each word in our input that we feed to a computer.
+If our input is _"Today is a good day"_, then we will have 5 vectors, each vector corresponding to a word in the input, and each vector will be a 1000-dimensional vector, since our _"English Vocabulary"_ for the purposes of this tutorial has only _1000 words_.

+3.